Flag of Vietnam: Gallery

 The funeral of Nguyễn Phú Trọng, displaying the Vietnamese flag with a black ribbon on the top right corner.

 Vietnam People's Army Honor Guards hosting a ceremony to welcome U.S. SecDef Jim Mattis, featuring the force's war flag which is the Vietnamese flag defaced with the military's motto.

 The Vietnamese flag being hoisted alongside the American flag in the Government Office during Biden's 2023 state visit to Vietnam.

 Similar flags

 Flag of the Communist Party of Vietnam, designed with parallelism to the national flag of Vietnam.

 Flag of Democratic Kampuchea, designed with similar layout and comparable symbolism to the Vietnamese flag.

 Flag of the People's Republic of Kampuchea, with identical layout and symbolism to the Vietnamese flag.

+Flag of the State of Cambodia, with similar layout and symbolism to the Vietnamese/NLF flag.

+Flag of MPLA, with alleged inspiration drawn from the Vietnamese/NLF flag.

+Flag of Morocco, with similar layout to the Vietnamese flag.